From Eigenvalues to the Spectrum

 \]

-This is a Hilbert-Schmidt integral operator with a symmetric, positive semi-definite kernel,
+This is a Hilbert-Schmidt integral operator with a Hermitian, positive semi-definite kernel,

 so it is compact and self-adjoint.
 The Spectral Theorem applies directly.